Unlocking Local Business during lockdown

 - Update Description

-When clients search for them on Google, one of the first things they’ll see is the Business Description.
+When customers search for you on Google, one of the first things they’ll see is the Business Description.
 Update it to reflect any changes in the operations, delivery or product lineup post-Corona outbreak.
 Use this link to update the description.

 - Creating a GMP Post

-If your clients have some pressing issues to communicate with their clients, help them create a post.
-This will allow you to share detailed and timely updates about the business you serve as a consultant for.
+If you have some pressing issues to communicate with your customers, create a post.
+This will allow you to share detailed and timely updates about the business.
 You can create a new post from here.

 - Updating Phone Numbers

-During this time of crisis, clients might want to initiate contact directly for questions and other information.
-We recommend that you help your LOCAL clients to establish Phone hotlines.
+During this time of crisis, you might want to initiate contact directly for questions and other information.
+We recommend that you establish Phone hotlines.
 But to do this, you will need to update the Phone number of the GMB listing.

 Since the whole world is moving online, local businesses will need a presentation website.
 Most of them have one, but in case they don’t… You need to help them create one as soon as possible.
-There are a lot of tools that will help you build websites for local businesses.
+There are a lot of tools that will help you build websites for local businesses, here’s a guide on how to set up an online store.

 When setting up a presentation website, make sure you include the products/services, the prices and the means of delivery.
 Customers are extra careful and will only go for options with minimum risk exposure.
 In case you want to go the manual route, follow the pointers here.